Republic: Structure

 With no monarch, most modern republics use the title president for the head of state.
 Originally used to refer to the presiding officer of a committee or governing body in Great Britain the usage was also applied to political leaders, including the leaders of some of the Thirteen Colonies (originally Virginia in 1608); in full, the "President of the Council".
 The first republic to adopt the title was the United States of America.
 Keeping its usage as the head of a committee the President of the Continental Congress was the leader of the original congress.
 When the new constitution was written the title of President of the United States was conferred on the head of the new executive branch.

 If the head of state of a republic is also the head of government, this is called a presidential system.
 There are a number of forms of presidential government.
 A full-presidential system has a president with substantial authority and a central political role.

 In other states the legislature is dominant and the presidential role is almost purely ceremonial and apolitical, such as in Germany, Italy, India, and Trinidad and Tobago.
 These states are parliamentary republics and operate similarly to constitutional monarchies with parliamentary systems where the power of the monarch is also greatly circumscribed.
 In parliamentary systems the head of government, most often titled prime minister, exercises the most real political power.
 Semi-presidential systems have a president as an active head of state with important powers, but they also have a prime minister as a head of government with important powers.

-The rules for appointing the president and the leader of the government, in some republics permit the appointment of a president and a prime minister who have opposing political convictions: in France, when the members of the ruling cabinet and the president come from opposing political factions, this situation is called cohabitation.
+The rules for appointing the president and the leader of the government, in some republics permit the appointment of a president and a prime minister who have opposing political convictions: in France, when the members oelf the ruling cabinet and the president come from opposing political factions, this situation is called cohabitation.

 In some countries, like Bosnia and Herzegovina, San Marino, and Switzerland, the head of state is not a single person but a committee (council) of several persons holding that office.
 The Roman Republic had two consuls, elected for a one-year term by the comitia centuriata, consisting of all adult, freeborn males who could prove citizenship.